cf-labs/cf-labs/README.md

 I run a 5 layer deterministic dedup custom model, then enrich and classify all records with AI using a Claude API.
 I built my own evals and landed at 100% precision, held to a 95% confidence level, with ~68% recall and an F1 of 0.81.
 I brought the same discovery and spec discipline I use on enterprise products, and built it myself orchestrating 20+ AI agent personas across disciplines the way a SaaS firm collaborates and builds.

 Coming the week of June 22, 2026: The Project Meridian architecture guide.
 It walks the full design and the evals behind the build.

+## About

+I've led portfolios of revenue-generating AI and data products in regulated B2B SaaS.
+Most recently at MasterControl I launched the company's first GA AI product, a predictive scoring model in a human-in-the-loop workflow surfaced through admin dashboards and in-app notifications.
+Before Gen AI, my work has spanned ML and data-science products fueling personalization, risk scoring, and forecasting.

 ## How I work